-After decades of doing things the exact same way, car buying is changing right before our eyes in response to the Coronavirus pandemic.
+After decades of doing things the same way, car buying is changing right before our eyes in response to the COVID-19 pandemic.
 People want to avoid dealerships out of an abundance of caution.
-But they still need to buy cars because their last one broke down, they want to take advantage of low-interest rates, or simply because they find something they like.
-Some might even argue this is the best time in ages to shop for something new.
+But they still need to buy cars because their last one broke down, and want to take advantage of low-interest rates.
+Or simply because they find something they like.
+Some might even argue that this is the best time in ages to shop for something new.
 Fortunately, there are ways to do that safely.

-That starts by buying a car online instead of in-person.
-Car shopping online has been possible for years now, but only recently has it become really accessible – and not a moment too soon.
-In this article, we will be showing you tips for buying new cars online and getting them to your location all without putting yourself at risk.
+That starts by buying a car online instead of in person.
+Car shopping online has been possible for years, but only recently has it become accessible – and not a moment too soon.
+In this article, we will show you tips for buying new cars online and getting them to your location without risking yourself.

 Do Your Homework

-There are tons of makes and models to choose from, new and used options to consider, and endless features and accessories to mull over.
-The dealership makes it easy to pick and choose since you have everything right in front of you.
-Car shopping online might seem to make things harder, but it actually does the opposite thanks to the abundant resources available online.
 With a few clicks, you can find endless information reviewing, rating, comparing, and recommending various vehicles.
-Not only is this information more in-depth than you will get from a lot of dealerships; it’s not accompanied by manipulative sales tactics either.
-Online, you can fully explore the options that fit your criteria – price, size, efficiency, features etc – and select something that checks all the boxes.
+Not only is this information more in-depth than you will get from many dealerships, but it’s also not accompanied by manipulative sales tactics.
+Online during the COVID-19 pandemic, you can fully explore the options that fit your criteria – price, size, efficiency, features etc. – and select something that checks all the boxes.
 Take your time.
 Car shopping online can feel overwhelming initially since you have so many options at your disposal – but that only means the perfect one is waiting for you to find it.

 Take a Virtual Tour

-When you buy a car online you can’t take a test drive (at least not initially), but that doesn’t mean you have to buy something sight unseen.
+When you buy a car online, you can’t take a test drive (at least not initially), but that doesn’t mean you have to buy something sight unseen.
 Many dealerships have started offering virtual tours where a salesperson walks you through the vehicle while video conferencing.
-This is a great opportunity to ask questions, investigate how things work, and get a feel for what you do and don’t like about a model – just like you would at the dealership.
-Don’t feel like shopping for new cars online obligates you to buy something you’re not completely confident about buying.
+That is an excellent opportunity to ask questions, investigate how things work, and get a feel for what you do and don’t like about a model – just like you would at the dealership.
+Don’t feel like shopping for new cars online obligates you to buy something you’re not entirely confident about buying.

 Search for Deals